aswanthkumarp/PollWise-V1.0/README.md

 2. Install dependencies using `npm install`.
 3. Run the development server: `npm run dev`.

+## Deployment

+The application is deployed and accessible at [PollWise Deployed Link](https://pollwise.netlify.app/).

 ## State Management

 State management in this project is handled using the Context API.
 For server API calls, the app utilizes the Fetch API.

 ---